Students have the option of completing:

 Students must indicate their intention to enroll in PPAL 6230 (Topics in Public Policy) by May 31 of their first year by completing the Topics in Public Policy Intention Form and submitting it to the MPPAL office.
 By the second class in this course (normally in October), students choosing the Topics in Public Policy course must ensure that they have an outline or proposal for their research paper.
 The outline must be at least five pages in length, and must indicate the topic, the proposed argument, a point-form outline of the subjects to be covered in the paper, and a list of at least ten academic sources.

 If the proposed research involves interviews with human participants, the appropriate forms for York University's research ethics approval must be received prior to finalizing the outline/proposal and before students commence their research.
 The research ethics approval process may take several weeks.
-The Course Director must approve the proposal.
+The Course Director must approve the proposal and all ethics forms must be submitted to the MPPAL program office (for approval by the SPPA Ethics Committee) by October 15.
 If the topic changes or if the outline changes substantially, the student must submit a new outline to the Course Director, and it must be approved by the Course Director.

 Students in PPAL 6230 will meet as a class at least five times between September and April to discuss with each other the progress of their research, the challenges they are encountering, and possible solutions to these challenges.
 At these meetings, drafts of parts of the research papers will be presented.

 Students will orally present the findings of their independent research papers at a class session.
-The presentations, including discussion, will be about 20 minutes in length, and will be attended by all students in the class, and by some faculty members as well as the Course Director.
+The presentations, including time allotted for each talk and criteria, will be determined and discussed by the Course Director, and will be attended by all students in the class, and by some faculty members as well as the Course Director.